 - 1) Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the design of the aeroplane and the materials used in its manufacture shall be such so as to minimise the risk of in-flight and ground fires, to minimise the production of smoke and toxic gases in the event of a fire and to delay the occurrence of flashover resulting from heat release in the cabin.
 Means shall be provided to contain or to detect and extinguish such fires as might occur in such a way that no additional danger to the aeroplane is caused.
-Lavatories installed in aeroplanes shall be equipped with a smoke detection system and a built-in fire extinguisher system for each receptacle intended for the disposal of towels, paper or waste. - 2) Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, for aeroplanes for which application for certification was submitted on or after 24 February 2013, design precautions shall be taken to minimise the risk of an uncontained fire initiating in areas of the aeroplane that contain high concentrations of wiring or equipment that are not normally accessible in flight. - Note: Design precautions may include the selection of appropriate materials and types of equipment installed in these areas, as well as the reduction of possible ignition sources, typically by preventing the ingress of fuel or fuel vapour, upgrading the flammability requirements of aircraft wiring or improving the detection of overheating or smoke and the indication of its presence to the flight crew, etc. - g) Cargo compartment protection.
-Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, - 1) Each cargo compartment accessible to a crew member in a passengercarrying aeroplane shall be equipped with a fire suppression system; - 2) Each cargo compartment not accessible to a crew member shall be equipped with a built-in fire detection system and a built-in fire suppression system; and - 3) cargo compartment fire suppression systems, including their extinguishing agents, shall be designed so as to take into account a sudden and extensive fire such as could be caused by an explosive or incendiary device or dangerous goods.
+Lavatories installed in aeroplanes shall be equipped with a smoke detection system and a built-in fire extinguisher system for each receptacle intended for the disposal of towels, paper or waste. - 2) Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, for aeroplanes for which application for certification was submitted on or after 24 February 2013, design precautions shall be taken to minimise the risk of an uncontained fire initiating in areas of the aeroplane that contain high concentrations of wiring or equipment that are not normally accessible in flight.

+Design precautions may include the selection of appropriate materials and types of equipment installed in these areas, as well as the reduction of possible ignition sources, typically by preventing the ingress of fuel or fuel vapour, upgrading the flammability requirements of aircraft wiring or improving the detection of overheating or smoke and the indication of its presence to the flight crew, etc.

+- g) Cargo compartment protection.
+Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, - Each cargo compartment shall be equipped with a built-in fire detection system, and a means to suppress a fire, except when the presence of a fire would be easily discovered by a crew member while at their station and the crew member has a means to extinguish it rapidly. - 2) The means to suppress a fire for each cargo compartment not accessible to a crew member shall include a built-in fire suppression system.